Blog

 That's it.
 Open the app, you're already typing.
 Your thought goes to the top of the stream.
 Close the app.
 Done.

 When you review, you scroll.
-Things that catch your eye—ideas still alive, todos still relevant—you swipe right, they jump back to the top.
+If something catches your eye, an idea still alive, a todo still relevant, you swipe right and it jumps back to the top.
 Everything else keeps sinking.

 There's no system to maintain because there's no system.
 The stream is the system.
 Time and attention do the organizing.